Herb Gilbert

 Herbert R. Gilbert (18 September 1888 – 5 January 1972) was an Australian rugby league and rugby union player – a dual-code international.
 He represented the Wallabies in three Tests in 1910 and the Kangaroos in seven Tests from 1911 to 1920, his last two as captain.
 The captain-coach of the St. George Dragons club in Sydney in their inaugural season, he is considered one of Australia's finest footballers of the 20th century.
-His sons, Herb Gilbert, Jr and Jack Gilbert were also notable rugby league footballers.
+His sons, Herb Gilbert, Jr, Bob Gilbert and Jack Gilbert were also notable rugby league footballers.

 Rugby union career

 Gilbert was born in Gulgong, New South Wales and moved to Sydney, playing rugby union in the South Sydney district.
 Tall and powerful for his era, Gilbert stood at 6 ft (182 cm), weighed 13 st 7 lb (86 kg), and reputedly played his best football in the biggest games.
 Gilbert learnt his rugby in the South Sydney district and went into the NSW and Australian teams in 1910 after Dally Messenger defected to league.
 The pro-rugby union press boasted that Gilbert was a greater asset to the union than Dally Messenger had ever been.

 He was first selected for New South Wales in 1910 against Queensland and then the New Zealand Māori.
 That same year he made his Wallaby Test début playing in the three Test series against the All Blacks in 1910.
 The series was played over only eight days at the Sydney Cricket Ground and won by the All Blacks by two games to one.
 Gilbert scored two tries in the second Test and another in the third.